 - Include your name, spire ID#, expected graduation date, and whether you are a member of Departmental or Commonwealth College Honors.

-- Include a sealed letter of recommendation from your research advisor.
+- Include a letter of recommendation from your research advisor.

-- The completed application package has to be sent/delivered to the Biochemistry Main Office/Undergraduate Program Coordinator on or before March 9th, 2018.
+- The completed application package has to be submitted on or before March 9th, 2018.

 Henry Little Award